SDawson777/jars-cms/docs/DEPLOYMENT.md

 ## Troubleshooting

 - If multipart uploads fail, ensure `multer` is installed (it's used by the server multipart upload route).
 The server includes a JSON dataURL fallback path to allow uploads when `multer` isn't available.
+- If logo uploads fail with `UNSUPPORTED_FILE_TYPE` or `FILE_TOO_LARGE`, verify the file is PNG/JPG/SVG/WebP and under the `MAX_LOGO_BYTES` limit (defaults to 2 MB).
+Increase the env var and matching Admin SPA copy if you want to allow larger assets.
 - For preview/draft content make sure `SANITY_PREVIEW_TOKEN` is set and use `X-Preview: true` or `?preview=true` when calling endpoints.

 ## New security & runtime configuration